Massive wave propagation near null infinity: Introduction

-are the two (disconnected) radial sets of the usual sc-Hamiltonian flow on ${}^{\mathrm{sc}}\pi:{}^{\mathrm{sc}} \overline{T}^* \bbM \to \bbM$, one in each sheet, depicted in \Cref{fig:sc}.
+This substantiates the description above: the radial set $\calR$ is where the de,sc-wavefront set associated with the oscillations of the asymptotic tails of solutions of the Klein--Gordon IVP lives.
 In contrast to $\calR_0$, the radial set $\calR$ \emph{does not hit fiber infinity}.
 See \Cref{fig:O}, where this is indicated.
 Consequently, we have well-behaved notions of module regularity associated with $\calR$.
-These are discussed below, in \S\ref{subsec:test_modules}.
+These are discussed below, in \S\ref{subsec:test_modules}, and put to work elsewhere in the paper.